Digital-Media/big_data/document/INSTALL.md

 ### Use Docker Desktop

-See installation of Docker Desktop in this [Installation Guide](https://github.com/Digital-Media/fhooe-web-dock/blob/main/INSTALL.md)
+See installation of Docker Desktop in this [Installation Guide](https://github.com/Digital-Media/fhooe-web-dock/blob/main/INSTALL.md#install-docker)
 You can adapt the steps there for your needs.
-The Download Link for Docker Desktop is also there.
+The Download Link for Docker Desktop and how to install it is also there.

 ### Get the official MongoDB Docker image
 ```shell